temple-geography/fundamentals-of-gis/SQL Database Query in QGIS.md

 1. Back in QGIS DB Manager, choose Import layer/file.
 2. Browse to and select `SE_tracts2010.shp`.
 3. Assign a table name.
+4. Name of primary key column may optionally be set.
+If not set, it will default to `id` or `pk`.
+5. Name of geometry column may optionally be set.
+If not set, it will default to `geom`.
+6. Click the checkbox next to Source SRID, and set the value to the SRID that you determined by Prj2EPSG.
-4. Make sure to check Create spatial index.
+7. Make sure to check Create spatial index.
 Do this whenever you import a spatial layer, as it will speed up spatial queries.
-5. Click the checkbox next to Source SRID, and set the value to the SRID that you determined by Prj2EPSG.
-6. Hit OK.
+8. Hit OK.

 Refresh the `SuperfundProject.sqlite` database.
 You should now see all of the tables that you added.
 The attribute data (for spatial or nonspatial tables) can be viewed by selecting the table and clicking the Table tab.
 For spatial layers you can also preview the geometries by selecting the Preview tab.